suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

 ![](media/Module1.1.png)

-> **Note**
-> The goal of this exercise is to get a general sense of how Azure AI services are provisioned and used.
+> **Note:** The goal of this exercise is to get a general sense of how Azure AI services are provisioned and used.
 Content Safety is used as an example, but you are not expected to gain a comprehensive knowledge of content safety in this exercise!

 ## Exercise 1:  Explore the Content Safety Studio